-Each case will be dealt with on its merits and characteristics and a determination made following full consideration of all detailed and contextual information.
-Our staff will communicate clearly with customers which route their concern is being dealt with under - neighbourhood management concern or antisocial behaviour.
+Each case will be dealt with on its merits and characteristics and a determination made following full consideration of all detailed and contextual

 6. Resolving neighbourhood management concerns

 There are a number of solutions available to support good neighbourhood management.
 They are individualised based on circumstance and can involve effective communication, partnership working, negotiation and compromise, to achieve effective resolution to suit all parties involved.